 - ensuring our actions align with what our customers want us to do.

-With our customers in mind, we set ambitious targets for ourselves and in 2019–2020 we met three of our outcomes and are on track to deliver the remaining two by the end of the regulatory period (30 June 2023).
-This was against the backdrop of a hotter and drier climate that put extra pressure on delivering water and sewerage services.
+With our customers in mind, we set ambitious targets for ourselves and in 2020-2021 we met 29 of our metrics and are continuing to revise our performance to ensure we achieve all outcomes by the end of the regulatory period (30 June 2023).

 Essential Services Commission outcomes reporting

-The Essential Services Commission (ESC) regulates the Victorian water sector and they also monitor and require us to report on our performance against measures for each customer outcome.
+The Essential Services Commission (ESC) regulates the Victorian water sector, monitoring and requiring us to report on our performance against measures for each customer outcome.

-The table below summarises our overall performance over the current pricing period to date using a traffic light system for each outcome, with an overall green rating in both years.
+The table below summarises our overall performance over the current pricing period to date using a traffic light system for each outcome, with an overall green rating in all years.

 Each outcome below is made up of a number of indicators and our performance for each measure is summarised using the traffic light system similar to the table above.